 The reality may be a bit more complicated than that, however.
-Target VP of communications Dustee Jenkins spoke with Billboard at length expressing Target's excitement to be working with Lady Gaga and portraying the controversial donations as more of a lack of procedural oversight than anything else.
+Target VP of communications Dustee Jenkins spoke with Billboard at length — the full interview transcript is available at Billboard.biz — expressing Target’s excitement to be working with Lady Gaga and portraying the controversial donations as more of a lack of procedural oversight than anything else.

 Jenkins says to that end, Target has created a new “policy committee” to review such matters.
 The committee doesn’t include Steinhafel and has yet to have its first quarterly meeting, but Jenkins directed Billboard to a page on Target’s corporate site that had “in the last week or two” posted new guidelines for Target’s political contributions.

 To be clear, Target is not all bad news for the LGBT community.
 Jenkins noted a recent interview with Target director of enterprise strategy Daniel Duty, an openly gay employee who spoke to Dot429.com about what a great employer Target was for gay professionals.
 And Jenkins also mentioned that Target had already earmarked “almost a half-million dollars” to spend on various organizations within the LGBT community, name-checking Out and Equal Workplace, as well as local Minnesota groups such as Twin Cities Pride and Project 515.